Chinese Paper-cuts jiǎn zhǐ

 Spring 3-D paper-cut,spring character

-An attractive but simple 3-D paper-cut of the character for Spring chūn so this is very suitable for Chinese New Year (Spring festival) .
+An attractive but simple 3-D paper-cut of the character for Spring chūn so this is suitable for Chinese New Year (Spring festival) .

 Video not visible